Parth27/autoscale/README.md

 This system currently has in-built support for Apache Kafka on AWS EC2, with more applications and distributed platforms to be added soon.
 The current system can be easily extended to any other application and/or distributed environment by simply adding their respective shell scripts.

-On each application's server and `AutoScale` client needs to be installed which is available in this repository.
+On each application's server an `AutoScale` client needs to be installed which is available in this repository.
 For a working example, please refer this [Kafka repository](https://github.com/Parth27/kafka-package).